 Curriculum Link: https://www.rainbowresource.com/029280.html

-The work-horse of the Bridges’ writing courses, Introduction to Writing is an excellent overview of persuasive writing.
-A variety of weekly five-paragraph essays will be assigned, from compare/contrast, to cause/effect, to problem/solution.
-Students will not only master the art of writing an essay, they will also master the art of persuading an audience.
-During November, students will write their own novel during National Novel Writing Month (NANO WRIMO), and in the spring, the student will research a topic of his or her choice and write a persuasive paper (MLA style).
+Introduction to Writing is an excellent overview of persuasive writing.
+Using a variety of essays - from problem/solution, to editorials, to personal commentaries - students will not only master the art of writing an essay, they will also master the art of persuading an audience.
+In November, students will write their own novel during National Novel Writing Month (NANO WRIMO), and in the spring, the students will research a topic and write a persuasive paper utilizing MLA style format.
+Students will also engage in regular journaling and other creative writing opportunities to foster fluency and reinforce well-rounded composition abilities.

-This class is a prerequisite for the upper level Bridges writing classes and also Debate.
+*This class is a prerequisite for the high school level Bridges writing classes and also Debate.
 This class is intended to augment, not replace, the grammar instruction of your homeschool curriculum.

 Cost: $120